Stop, Children. What’s that sound? Everybody look what’s going down.

 Can I start a Climate Picnic near my house?
 Yes please!
 The wider we spread the better.
 Email us if you want advice or just do it on your own!

 Is Climate Picnic only in Toronto?
-It is for now, but this event is super-easy to replicate in your city.
+It is for now, but this event is super-easy to replicate.
 All it takes is one sign or banner, a few picnic blankets and some outreach to people who are already working on climate in your city.
 If it starts small, that’s okay — Greta Thunberg started by herself and has gone global and completely changed the climate policy discussion in six months.
 Email us at contact [at] climatepledgecollective.org if you have any questions — but feel free to use the name, concept, anything you like.
 We’re a no-ego organization, if you can spread our ideas farther than we can, do it!

 Williams, K. P. (2018).
 Kayanerenkó: wa: The Great Law of Peace.
 Univ. of Manitoba Press.